weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

 The easiest way to see an example of this configuration is running the following::

-    weblab-admin create sample --xmlrpc-experiment --xmlrpc-experiment-port=10039 --http-server-port=12345
+    weblab-admin.py create sample --xmlrpc-experiment --xmlrpc-experiment-port=10039 --http-server-port=12345

-This will generate a particular configuration, with two *machines* at WebLab-Deusto level: one called ``core_machine``, and the other ``exp_machine``.
+This will generate a particular configuration, with two *hosts* at WebLab-Deusto level: one called ``core_host``, and the other ``exp_host``.
 So as to run the first one, you should run::

-    weblab-admin start sample -m core_machine
+    weblab-admin.py start sample -m core_machine

 You may also run::

-    weblab-admin start sample -m exp_machine
+    weblab-admin.py start sample -m exp_machine

 In other console at the same time.
 That way, there would be a Python Experiment server listening on port ``10039``.
 However, this is not what we want here.
 What